Although there is a wide range of choices we cannot guarantee that every group will be run each year.

 For this Group you will need to be able to ring Cambridge Surprise Minor and touches of Plain Bob Major with ease and confidence, and it would be good if you have attempted ringing Kent Treble Bob Major.
 The Group will focus primarily on Cambridge, but if you want to, you will also have the opportunity to try Yorkshire, Lincolnshire and beyond.

 As you can see from the above, even though all the students in each Group will be concentrating on the same method or methods, they will all come to the Group with different levels of expertise and experience.
 Your tutor will be ensuring that each of you gets the maximum benefit from the Course; you will all end up with different levels of experience.
-Please do not be upset by this, and please do not try to measure your own progress by looking at anyone else's.
-It is what you yourself achieve over the weekend that is important.
+Please do not try to measure your own progress by looking at anyone else's.
+It is what you achieve over the weekend that is important.